 I should have learned my lesson with Unfriended (aka Cybernatural – what is it with the multiple titles for these movies?), but I guess I just couldn’t help myself.
 Although, come to think of it, a side-by-side comparison would have been interesting.

-Anyway, this more of the same tried and tested recipe: bullied girl cliché, check; popular girl gets punished by her shunned classmate, check; her friends start dropping dead one by one, check.
+Anyway, this is more of the same tried and tested recipe: bullied girl cliché, check; popular girl gets punished by her shunned classmate, check; her friends start dropping dead one by one, check.

 But let’s take it from the top: Laura is a cute, smart, popular girl in college who accepts a friend request from a weird outsider named Marina, who has exactly zero friends on Facebook.
 Her profile page is full of artsy black & white artwork that ranges from the bizarre to the downright nasty.
 Laura takes pity on the girl and reluctantly befriends her, but when she doesn’t invite Marina to her intimate birthday dinner, she incurs the girl’s wrath.